Title: Toretto Enterprises, INC.

 "That was my choice, too."

-"But, by the grey one as well.
-I'm sure we can think of some way to... wear it."
+"Although," she seemed to ponder her next statement, "perhaps you should get the grey one as well.
+I'm sure we can think of somewhere to... wear it."

 If only slightly, Dominic's eyes widening, but only for a nanosecond, before he returned to his calm composure.
-Leaning back in his chair, Dom steepled his hands in front of his face, smirking at his wife.
+Leaning back in his chair, Dom steepled his fingers in front of his face and grinned at his wife.

 "It's Ortiz-Toretto, and I want to know why you haven't signed and returned my proposal for the 'Furious' energy drink."